llfotsing/mini-projet-docker-eazytraining/README.md

 **Congratulation!
 Now you are ready for the next step (docker-compose.yml)**

+## my work

+like i said early, my work is to build one container for each module an make them interact with each other.

+Firstly, I will introduce to you the six files of this project and their role

+Then, I'll show you how I built and tested the architecture

+## Project files

+Here are the files that you will find in my delivery.
+I listed them with their role.

+- docker-compose.yml: to launch the application (API and web app)
+- simple_api/Dockerfile: to build the API image with the source code in it
+- simple_api/student_age.py: contains the source code of the API in python
+- simple_api/student_age.json: contains student name with age on JSON format
+- index.php: PHP  page where end-user will be connected to interact with the service to list students with their age.

 ## Infrastructure As Code (5 points)

 After testing your API image, you need to put all together and deploy it, using docker-compose.